vallgroup/Torque-Theme/docs/setup.md

     $ cd path/to/Torque-Theme
     ```

-5. Install and use required Node.js version with NVM (specified in package.json engine.node)
+5. Install and use required Node.js version with NVM (specified in nvmrc)

     ```sh
     $ nvm use